digst/OIOIDWS.Net/readme.txt

 Introduction:
 OIOIDWS.Net is a .Net-based reference implementation of the OIOIDWS 1.0.1a profile which is described at http://digitaliser.dk/resource/526486.

-The Toolkit can be used by service providers to act as a Web Service Consumer (WSC) or Web Service Producer (WSP).
+The Toolkit can be used by service providers to act as a Web Service Consumer (WSC) or Web Service Producer (WSP), using the SOAP or REST standard.

-The solution is divided into the following folders:
+The solution contains both the SOAP and REST implementation.

+***** SOAP implementation *****

 - Examples: Contains code that illustrates how to use the Digst.OioIdws.Wsc and Digst.OioIdws.Wsp libraries.

 - Misc: Contains examples on requests and responses for both OioWsTrust communication between WSC and STS and LibBas communication between WSC and WSP.
 Furthermore, all the specifications related to OIOIDWS are also located here in PDF.

 - Source: Contains the two main libraries Digst.OioIdws.Wsc and Digst.OioIdws.Wsp.
 Also contains the two helper libraries Digst.OioIdws.LibBas and Digst.OioIdws.Common.
 Digst.OioIdws.LibBas contains logic only related to [LIB-BAS] whereas Digst.OioIdws.Common contains the remaining logic that is in common between WSC and WSP.

 - Tests: Contains various unit and integration tests.